Pressure at infinity and strong positive recurrence in negative curvature: Pressures at infinity

 \begin{proof} The fact that it is Lipschitz-continuous is an immediate consequence of the definition, and that it is nondecreasing is obvious as $A\ge 0$.
 Convexity follows from the variational principle (Theorem~\ref{th:Variationnel}) because it is a supremum of affine maps.

-Now, if the interior of $A$ intersects $\Omega$, there will be at least an invariant probability measure $\mu$ with compact support (supported by a periodic orbit intersecting $A$ for example) such that $\int A \dd\mu>0$.
+Now, if the interior of the support of $A$ intersects $\Omega$, there will be at least an invariant probability measure $\mu$ with compact support (supported by a periodic orbit intersecting the interior of the support of $A$ for example) such that $\int A \dd\mu>0$.
 By the variational principle, and the latter quantity goes to $+\infty$ when $\lambda\to +\infty$.
 The result follows. \end{proof}

 The combination of Propositions~\ref{prop:CompactPerturbPotential} and~\ref{prop:PressureBump} provides the following corollary, which will become relevant in Section~\ref{sec:SPR}.